Not registered yet? Please contact our project assistant Dennis Cleff . This area is only for members of the research consortium.

 • Acute and non-acute decompensation of liver cirrhosis (47/130)

-Martin S. Schulz, Paolo Angeli & Jonel Trebicka Liver International
+Martin S. Schulz, Paolo Angeli & Jonel Trebicka, Liver International

 Published: 1 March 2024